10 UX/UI Design Portfolio Examples to Inspire You (Updated for 2026)

 Chofi's portfolio is a great study in how to display different types of projects without feeling fragmented.
 Chofi specializes in creating brand identity, and has project work across both UX and other types of design.
 The visual presentation showcases the various design projects, but still communicates a sense of cohesion.

-Are you pursuing a career change into the field of UX/UI design?
+Are you considering a career change into the fields of UX/UI or product design?

 Launch a career in ux design with our top-rated program